-- 1. political affiliations - mental or psychological problems potentially embarrassing to the student or the student's family - 3. sex behavior or attitudes - 4. illegal, anti-social, self-incriminating and demeaning behavior - 5. critical appraisals of other individuals with whom the student has a close family relationship - 6. legally recognized privileged or analogous relationships, such as those with lawyers, physicians and ministers - 7. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program) - 8. religious practices, affiliations or beliefs of the student or the student's parents/ quardians
+- Political affiliations - 2.
+Mental or psychological problems potentially embarrassing to the student or the student's family - 3.
+Sex behavior or attitudes - 4.
+Illegal, anti-social, self-incriminating and demeaning behavior - critical appraisals of other individuals with whom the student has a close family relationship - 6.
+Legally recognized privileged or analogous relationships, such as those with lawyers, physicians and ministers - 7.
+Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program) - 8.
+Religious practices, affiliations or beliefs of the student or the student's parents/guardians